BreakingDev24/pokemon-search-app-fcc/README.md

 3. Press "Search" to retrieve and display information about the Pokémon.
 4. Browse through the detailed data presented to learn more about your favorite Pokémon.

-## Contributing

-Contributions to improve the Pokémon Search App are welcome.
-If you have suggestions or want to add new features, please follow these steps:

-1. **Fork** the repository.
-2. **Create your Feature Branch**: `git checkout -b feature/AmazingFeature`.
-3. **Commit** your changes: `git commit -m 'Add some AmazingFeature'`.
-4. **Push** to the branch: `git push origin feature/AmazingFeature`.
-5. Submit a **Pull Request**.

-## License

-This project is released under the MIT License, allowing for widespread use and modification.